 The Audit Committee pre-approves all related party transactions.
 The details of therelated party transactions undertaken during a particular quarter are placed at themeeting of the Audit Committee held in the succeeding quarter.

-All contracts / arrangements / transactions with related parties that were executed in2017 were in the ordinary course of business and at an arms' length.
+All contracts / arrangements / transactions with related parties that were executed in2017 were in the ordinary course of business and at an arm's length.
 During the yearthere were no related party transactions which were materially significant and that couldhave a potential conflict with the interests of the Company at large.
 All related partytransactions are mentioned in the notes to the accounts.
 The particulars of materialcontracts or arrangements with related parties referred to in Section 188(1) is given inprescribed Form AOC - 2 as Annexure III.

-As required under Securities and Exchange Board of India (Listing Obligations andDisclosure Requirements) Regulations 2015 the Company has formulated a Related PartyTransactions Policy which has been put up on the website of the Company athttps://www.crisil.com/investors/corporate-governance.html.
+As required under the Securities and Exchange Board of India (Listing Obligations andDisclosure Requirements) Regulations 2015 the Company has formulated a Related PartyTransactions Policy which has been put up on the website of the Company athttps://www.crisil.com/en/home/ investors/corporate-governance.html.
 The Company hasdeveloped an operating procedures manual for identification and monitoring of relatedparty transactions.

-Details of loans guarantees and investments covered under the provisions of section186 of the Companies Act 2013 are provided in the Notes to Financial Statements.
+Details of loans guarantees and investments covered under the provisions of Section186 of the Companies Act 2013 are provided in the Notes to Financial Statements.

-The Board of Directors of the Company has appointed Dr. K. R. Chandratre PractisingCompany Secretary to conduct the Secretarial Audit and his Report on Company'sSecretarial Audit is appended to this Report as Annexure Iv.
+The Board of Directors of the Company has appointed Dr. K. R. Chandratre PractisingCompany Secretary to conduct the Secretarial Audit and his Report on Company'sSecretarial Audit is appended to this Report as Annexure IV.

-There are no qualifications reservations or adverse remarks or disclaimers made by S.R.
-Batliboi & Co.
-LLP Statutory Auditors in their report and by Dr. k.
-R.Chandratre Company Secretary in Practice in his secretarial audit report.
+There are no qualifications reservations or adverse remarks or disclaimers made byWalker Chandiok & Co LLP Statutory Auditors in their report and by Dr. K. R.Chandratre Company Secretary in Practice in his secretarial audit report.